 If you’re married with children and you have not noted this in your paperwork, you are missing out on hundreds of dollars a month that you are entitled to.

-The other thing we notice, which most Veterans are not always aware of, is that if you have older parents living with you, they are considered dependents.
+Many Veterans are not aware that older parents living with them are also considered dependents.
 This means you would be compensated the same for an elderly parent as you would for your children who live at home.

-One of the categories most frequently missed in filling out forms is college students.
+One of the categories most frequently missed when filling out forms is college students.
 If you’re 100% rated overall and you have a college-age child living with you, you are due an extra $277 a month.
 That is a considerable amount of money to leave on the table!
-If you have two children in college, that’s $550 a month–nearly $7,000 a year.
+If you have two children in college, that’s $550 a month – nearly $7,000 a year.

 How does this get processed?

 There is a form you must fill out for college-age children.
 The college must be a VA-approved college.
-You have to also send them the student’s school schedule to qualify.
+You must also submit the student’s school schedule to qualify.
 If you have not filled out the form yet, you have up to a year after enrollment.
 The compensation would date back to the original enrollment date of the student.

 We hope that clarifying these benefits brings some value to you.
-If you are unsure about whether or not to have Vet Comp & Pen review your disability situation, bear in mind that you have nothing to lose because we will review your case for free.
+If you are unsure about having Vet Comp & Pen review your disability situation, bear in mind that you have nothing to lose because we will review your case for free.
 If there is medical evidence that can support an increase or a secondary condition claim for you, it would be well worth your while to give us a call.
 If we can’t help you increase your ratings, you don’t pay us anything.